uwcartlab/webmapping/Chapter04/readme.md

 ###### Figure 1.1: An example slippy map created during the _Leaflet Quick Start Guide_ tutorial

 Leaflet.js is the foundation for Mapbox.js, maintained by a large web mapping company of the same name, and the original developer of Leaflet (Vladimir Agafonkin) is now a software engineer for Mapbox.
-Accordingly, the _Leaflet Quick Start Guide_ makes use of a Mapbox tileset that requires an [access token](https://account.mapbox.com/access-tokens/) (You may need to create a Mapbox account first).
-You may follow the format given in the tutorial, but if so, note that you must replace the text _your.mapbox.project.id_ and _your.mapbox.public.access.token_ with your unique project id and access token acquired from Mapbox.

-Alternatively, you can avoid creating a Mapbox account by using an open tileset from the [Leaflet-providers preview website.](http://leaflet-extras.github.io/leaflet-providers/preview/) Example 1.2 makes use of the primary OpenStreetMap (OSM) tileset.
+The basemap in the example is called a _tileset_.
+There are a number of open tilesets that you can use in your Leaflet maps.
+The example uses an openstreetmap tileset from the [Leaflet-providers preview website](http://leaflet-extras.github.io/leaflet-providers/preview/), as shown in Example 1.2.

-###### Example 1.2: Replacing the Mapbox tile layer with an OpenStreetMap tileset in _main.js_
+###### Example 1.2: Tile layer with an OpenStreetMap tileset in _main.js_

     //Example 1.1 line 5...add tile layer
     L.tileLayer('http://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png', {